 Holy Trinity Church has done a great job in redisplaying the stones which in the past had been a little neglected.
 A local blacksmith was commissioned to fix them into place, along with the Medieval grave covers.
 The lighting clearly brings out the designs, and although the faint carvings are not displayed, they would be very difficult to see anyway.
 One important point – the hogback stone is displayed standing on its side, and not lying down as it would have been when in use.
 The author’s sketch above re-orientates it the correct way.

-The church has a number of other interesting historical features and will be the subject of a future blog post on this site.
+The church has a number of other interesting historical features and to read more about them see our page here.

 The church is open at the weekends, and possibly during the week too.